What we do

 In the event of inclement weather, a decision regarding the cancellation of programming will be made by the class’s Lead Coach.
 You will receive an email from the Lead Coach if your class is canceled for any reason.

 Please do not call the local golf courses about program information.
 Please email your coach or call First Tee Pittsburgh at 412-622-0108.
-Make-up classes only occur if 2 or more classes of a session are canceled.

 What is your refund policy?